thecsw/hugo-blog/content/posts/cansec2018.md

 needed to secure.
 That because of the weird obfuscated thing they had.
 If you want to `ssh` into the machines, you should first `ssh` into the router machine and then `ssh` to all other machines from there.
-Obviously, not only the router\'s ssh server and daemon were dead, the router\'s ssh config files were all messed up.
+Obviously, not only the router's ssh server and daemon were dead, the router's ssh config files were all messed up.
 So it was a chain of actions we needed to take to actually log in.
-We wasted an extra hour figuring out why our changes to the ssh config weren\'t working.
-That happened because we were modifying the raspberry pi\'s `ssh` instead of the routers.
+We wasted an extra hour figuring out why our changes to the ssh config weren't working.
+That happened because we were modifying the raspberry pi's `ssh` instead of the routers.
 We should have used `exit` to get to the router.
 This sounds super easy, but figuring out the network layout took us more than an hour.
 Maybe two.